W427697/Discord-/docs/migration-guide.md

 npx storybook@latest migrate csf-2-to-3 --glob="src/**/*.stories.js"
 ```

-### storiesOf to CSF
+### `storiesOf` to CSF

-Storybook 7's architecture is focused on performance and needs code that is statically analyzable.
+Storybook 7's architecture focuses on performance and needs statically analyzable code.
 For that reason, it does not work with `storiesOf`.
 We provide a codemod which, in most cases, should automatically make the code changes for you (make sure to update the glob to fit your files):

 ```sh
 npx storybook@latest migrate storiesof-to-csf --glob="src/**/*.stories.tsx"
 ```

+### `storiesOf` to dynamically created stories

+If you are using `storiesOf` for its ability to create stories dynamically, you can build your own "storiesOf" implementation by leveraging the new [(experimental) indexer API](./api/main-config-indexers).
+A proof of concept (with a deeper explanation of the implementation) can be seen in [this StackBlitz demo](https://stackblitz.com/edit/github-h2rgfk?file=README.md).

-### .stories.mdx to MDX+CSF
+### `.stories.mdx` to MDX+CSF

-Storybook 7 provides a cleaner [docs](./writing-docs/index.md) that defines manual documentation in pure MDX and stories in CSF, rather than the previous `.stories.mdx` hybrid approach, which is now deprecated.
+Storybook 7 provides a cleaner [docs](./writing-docs/index.md) that defines manual documentation in pure MDX and stories in CSF, rather than the previous `*.stories.mdx` hybrid approach, which is now deprecated.
 You can automatically convert your files using the following codemod (make sure to update the glob to fit your files):

 ```sh
 npx storybook@latest migrate mdx-to-csf --glob "src/**/*.stories.mdx"